YottaDB/YDBDoc/AcculturationGuide/acculturation.rst

    YDB>

-Now simulate a crash by killing the virtual machine by clicking on the “X” of the console window, or with a ``kill -9`` of the virtual machine process on the host.
-It is important that you kill the virtual machine with the database open by the ``yottadb`` process, because otherwise the process will shut down the database cleanly on exit and you will not simulate a crash with an open database file.
+Now simulate a crash by killing the virtual machine by clicking on the “X” of the console window, or with a :code:`kill -9` of the virtual machine process on the host.
+It is important that you kill the virtual machine with the database open by the :code:`yottadb` process, because otherwise the process will shut down the database cleanly on exit and you will not simulate a crash with an open database file.

-Reboot the virtual machine, change to the ``jnlex`` directory, source the ``jnlex_env`` and attempt to access the data.
+Reboot the virtual machine, change to the :code:`jnlex` directory, source the :code:`jnlex_env` and attempt to access the data.
 Note the error because the database was not cleanly shut down.

 .. code-block:: bash